 and where there is non-compliance, identifies and explains reason for each such issue.
-3. The Annual Report/Annual CG Report discloses that the board of directors conducted a review of the company's material controls (including operational, financial and compliance controls) and risk management systems.
-Provide link or reference to where this is contained in the Annual Report 4.
-The Annual Report/Annual CG Report contains a statement form the board of directors or Audit Committee commenting on the adequacy of the company's internal controls/risk management systems.
-Provide link or reference to where this is contained in the Annual Report.
-5. The company discloses in the Annual Report the key risks to which the company is materially exposed to (i.e. financial, operational including IT, environmental, social, economic).
-Provide link or reference to where these are contained in the Annual Report the same to strengthen the external auditor's in ndards for the appropriate selection of an external auditor, adependence and enhance audit quality. and exercise effective oversignt of Recommendation 9.1 1.
-Audit Committee has a robust process for approving and recommending the appointment, reappointment, removal, and fees of the external auditors.
-Provide information or link/reference to a document containing information on the process for approving and recommending the appointment, reappointment, removal and fees of the company's external auditor.
+3. The Annual Report/Annual CG Report discloses that the board of directors conducted a review of the company's material controls (including operational, financial and compliance controls) and risk management systems. - ovide link or reference to where this contained in the Annual Report 4.
+The Annual Report/Annual CG Report contains a statement form the board of directors or Audit Committee commenting on the adequacy of the company's internal controls/risk management systems. - ovide link or reference to where this contained in the Annual Report.
+5. The company discloses in the Annual Report the key risks to which the company is materially exposed to (i.e. financial, operational including IT, environmental, social, economic). the ovide link or reference to where ese are contained in the Annual eport Principle 9: The company should establish states the same to strengthen the external auditor's in Recommendation 9.1 and exercise effective oversight of 1.
+Audit Committee has a robust process for approving and recommending the appointment, reappointment, removal, and fees of the external auditors. a c the rec rec ovide information or link/reference to document containing information on e process for approving and commending the appointment, appointment, removal and fees of e company's external auditor.
 Audit Committee confidential minutes

 2. The appointment, reappointment, removal, and fees of the external auditor is recommended by the Audit Committee, approved by the Board and ratified by the shareholders.
-Indicate the percentage of shareholders that ratified the appointment, reappointment removal and fees of the externo auditor. ; , 3.
+Indicate the pe shareholders that appointment, removal and fees a auditor. ercentage of ratified the reappointment, of the external 3.
 For removal of the external auditor, the reasons for removal or change are disclosed to the regulators and the public through the company website and required disclosures.
-Provide information on colink/reference to a document containing the company's reason for removal or change of external auditor t r Supplement to Recommendation 9.1 Company has a policy of rotating the lead audit partner every five years.
-Provide information on colink/reference to a document containing the policy of rotating the lead audit partner every five years. been in practice since the 1995 Recommendation 9.2 · Audit Committee Charter includes the Audit Committee's responsibility on: Provide link/reference to the company's Audit Committee Charter berjaya.com.ph i. assessing the integrity and independence of external auditors; ii. exercising effective oversight to review and monitor the external auditor's independence and objectivity; and iii. exercising effective oversight to review and monitor the effectiveness of the audit process, taking into consideration relevant Philippine professional and regulatory requirements.
+Provide information link/reference to containing the comport removal or change of a document any's reason for Supplement to Recommendation 9.1 1.
+Company has a policy of rotating the lead audit partner every five years.
+Provide informatic link/reference to containing the policy lead audit partner eve a document of rotating the No written policy but this has been in practice since the 1995 Recommendation 9.2 Audit Committee Charter includes the Audit Committee's responsibility on: assessing the integrity and independence of external auditors; exercising effective oversight to review and monitor the external auditor's independence and objectivity; and exercising effective oversight to review and monitor the effectiveness of the audit process, taking into consideration relevant Philippine professional and regulatory requirements.
+Provide link/referer company's Audit Com berjaya.com.ph